 The same result can perhaps be obtained by using blue, red and green quantum dots and exciting them using ultraviolet light.
 However, Blue quantum dots are not as easy to develop as green and red (Samsung does have blue Quantum dot technology, but it is not yet being used commercially).

 Quantum dots act as an excellent color converter and have almost 100 percent quantum efficiency.
-Thus unlike color filters, don’t block lights of particular wavelengths or colors and let the entire luminance pass through.
+Thus unlike color filters, the Quantum dots layer doesn’t block lights of particular wavelengths or colors and let the entire luminance pass through.

 QD-OLED vs OLED: Why QD-OLED displays are better

-As mentioned above, color conversion in QD-OLED displays is done by quantum dots that are placed or pattered at a sub-pixel level over Blue OLEDs.
+As mentioned above, color conversion in QD-OLED displays is done by quantum dots that are placed or patterned at a sub-pixel level over Blue OLEDs.

 So, we have a blue emissive layer in the backplane where all pixels are blue.
 And then green and red quantum dot materials are printed on pixels that are needed to be green or red.

 Colors are converted on red sub-pixels by red quantum dots and green sub-pixel by green quantum dots.
 Using this technology, the end result is similar to what you’d get with individual Red, Green, and Blue sub-pixels as with AMOLED displays on phones.

 Quantum Dots as color converters are highly efficient and way better than color filters that can block up to 60% light.

 Another benefit of this implementation over color filter is that as the Blue OLED lights get dimmer with time, the red and green light getting out of the quantum dots will dim proportionally.